 UK gambling leadership will be evaluating DCMS’ ‘policy document‘ which accompanied the launch of the government’s review of the 2005 Gambling Act.

-Addressing the House of Commons, Nigel Huddleston, DCMS Minister for Sport, underlined that his department would take no knee-jerk response in its duties to review UK gambling: “We will listen and gather the evidence required to govern gambling for the next ten years, and beyond.”
+Addressing the House of Commons, Nigel Huddleston, DCMS Minister for Sport, underlined that his department would take no knee-jerk response in its duties to review UK gambling: “We will listen and gather the evidence required to govern gambling for the next 10 years, and beyond,” he said.

 Grabbing national headlines, the department promised to raise the minimum age for National Lottery ticket and game purchases to 18.
 This was announced alongside the government’s planned review of a blanket ban on advertising and the enforcement of drastic online casino stake reductions which mirror 2019’s FOBTs cut.

 However, bringing clarity to proceedings, the publishing of DCMS’ policy document indicates that the government will undertake a surgical re-wiring of UK gambling and its relationship with all business sectors, local communities and policy agencies.